pushkar72/DP-203-Data-Engineer-Old/Instructions/Labs/LAB_01_compute_and_storage_options.md

 2. Select **Launch Workspace** to open your Databricks workspace in a new tab.

     ![The Azure Databricks Launch Workspace button is displayed.](images/databricks-launch-workspace.png "Launch Workspace")

+    > **Warning**: Due to a known UI issue, please use the URL provided above the "Launch Workspace" button (beneath the Managed Resource Group identifier) and NOT the button itself as it will cause a permissions error to be displayed.

 3. In the left-hand menu of your Databricks workspace, select **Compute**.
 4. Select **+Create Cluster** to add a new cluster.